nkonev/videochat/readme.md

 * [Muting, kicking](./screenshots.md#videoconference-and-participant-management) video participants.
 * Calling to user to [invite](./screenshots.md#inviting-user-to-videoconference) his or her to video conference.
 * User is [speaking indication](./screenshots.md#user-is-speaking-indication-green-nickname-and-microphone).
-* Persistent text chats with simple formatting.
-Messages are persisted in the chat.
+* Persistent messages: they remain after you exit from the video conference.
 * [Tet-a-tet](./screenshots.md#open-tet-a-tet-chat) private chats for two.
 * Notifications about `@mention`, `@all`, `@here` and missed video calls.
 * Pinned messages.